 This World MS Day (30 May 2025), the MS community is calling for global action to improve the early and accurate diagnosis of multiple sclerosis (MS).
-Multiple Sclerosis Society of India is joining forces with the MS International Federation (MSIF) and more than 2.8 million people living with MS worldwide to advocate for change.
+The MS International Federation (MSIF) and more than 2.8 million people living with MS worldwide are pushing for change with the My MS Diagnosis campaign.